STUDENT COMPLAINTS POLICY AND PROCEDURE

 The staff member who may be approached will make a written record of all concerns and complaints and the date on which they were received.
 Should the matter not be resolved within 5 working days or in the event that the staff member fails to reach a satisfactory conclusion then the students will be advised to proceed with their complaint in accordance with the Formal resolution stage of this procedure.

 If the complaint has not been resolved informally and the student wishes to proceed to a formal resolution, the student may do so, and the complaint will be heard by a panel or in a relevant college committee.
 The student must set out in writing the nature of their complaint and the reasons why they are dissatisfied with the outcome of the informal resolution.
 The student should explain how they feel the issue should be settled.
 This must be submitted to the Principal.
 Complaints raised against the Principal should be submitted to the Senior Management Committee.
 In all cases, a copy of the complaint should be sent to the Principal.
 Should the complaint relate to a process or decision, the Principal will appoint another person as an investigating officer who will be asked to provide a full written report together with any relevant documents.
 The investigation should be conducted as quickly as possible while allowing for all relevant information and evidence to be gathered.
-A timescale for this will be agreed between the student and the Principal.
+A timescale for this will be agreed upon between the student and the Principal.

 Should the complaint be against a named individual or individuals, the Principal will give them a copy of the complaint at the earliest opportunity.
 The individual will present their response at the hearing, and it would not normally be necessary to conduct an investigation.
 Complaints about named individuals will not be dealt with in routine committee meetings of the College.
 The panel will consist of two nominees of the Principal.
 Where possible, there should be a gender balance on panels.
 The college will make every attempt to ensure that the hearing will be held within 10 working days of receipt of the investigating officer’s report, or within 10 working days of the complaint being received if it is against an individual.
 The student will be given at least five working days’ notice before the hearing.
 The student may request an alternative date to allow up to an additional five working days if their representative is unavailable.
 If following a reasonable attempt to rearrange the hearing, the student is still unable to attend, they may send a representative, or the hearing may be held in their absence.